Shrinidhi253/Ghostman/README.md

 # Ghostman

-This project is a halloween version of the classic hangman game.
+This project is a halloween version of the classic hangman game. <br>
+<a href="https://ghostman-halloween.netlify.app/">Click here</a> to try the game.

 1. <a href="#introduction">Introduction</a>
 2. <a href="#scoring-system">Scoring system</a>